akmorrison/circuit-solver/README.md

 ####3.
 It's a tangled mess of spaghetti code which has almost no comments or documentation making it entirely unreadable and impossible to maintain

    That might be slightly dramatic.
-It's currently not that bad, and almost follows an MVC model with the `Circuit` class taking care of all the backend math and such and `Graphical` dealing with all the input and display stuff, but I'd like to split the latter into a true view and controller.
+It's currently not that bad, and almost follows an MVC model with the `Circuit` class taking care of all the backend math and such, `Controller` handling all the input and program flow, and `Graphical` dealing with all the display stuff.
 Documentation does need work, but is not as pressing as the bugs above

 ####4.
 It's only resistors/poorly named